awsdocs/aws-greengrass-developer-guide/doc_source/gg-sec.md

 # AWS IoT Greengrass Security<a name="gg-sec"></a>

-AWS IoT Greengrass uses X\.509 certificates, managed subscriptions, AWS IoT policies, and IAM policies and roles to secure your Greengrass applications\.
+AWS IoT Greengrass uses X\.509 certificates, managed subscriptions, AWS IoT policies, and IAM policies and roles to secure the applications that run on devices in your local Greengrass environment\.

-AWS IoT Greengrass core devices require an AWS IoT thing, a device certificate, and an AWS IoT policy to communicate with the Greengrass cloud service\.
+Devices in Greengrass environments fall into one of the following two categories\.
+Both device types require an entry in the AWS IoT registry, a device certificate, and an AWS IoT policy\.

-This allows AWS IoT Greengrass core devices to securely connect to the AWS IoT cloud services\.
-It also allows the Greengrass cloud service to deploy configuration information, Lambda functions, connectors, and managed subscriptions to AWS IoT Greengrass core devices\.
++ **AWS IoT Greengrass cores**\.
+Core devices use certificates and policies to securely connect to AWS IoT\.
+The certificates and policies also allow AWS IoT Greengrass to deploy configuration information, Lambda functions, connectors, and managed subscriptions to core devices\.

-[Greengrass devices](what-is-gg.md#greengrass-devices) require an AWS IoT thing, a device certificate, and an AWS IoT policy to connect to the Greengrass service\.
-This allows Greengrass devices to use the Greengrass Discovery service to find and connect to an AWS IoT Greengrass core device\.
-Greengrass devices use the same device certificate to connect to AWS IoT device gateway and AWS IoT Greengrass core devices\.
++ **AWS IoT devices that connect to a Greengrass core**\.
+These Greengrass devices use certificates and policies to securely connect to AWS IoT and AWS IoT Greengrass services\.
+This allows devices to use the Greengrass Discovery service to find and connect to a core device\.
+A Greengrass device uses the same certificate to connect to the AWS IoT device gateway and core device\.

 The following diagram shows the components of the AWS IoT Greengrass security model: